shaoanlu/control_system_project_template/examples/mujoco_Go1/README.md

-# Adoptingg The Template to Make A New PPO Policy For Go1 Handstand Task
+# Adoptingg The Template to Make A New PPO Policy For Mujoco Go1 Tasks

 ## File Description
 - `ppo.py`: this file is a wrapper for PPO agen in brax to fit the interface of the repo template